zilinbian56/BayesianNet-TID/README.md

+# Traffic Incident Duration (TID) Prediction: An Introduction

+Traffic Incident Duration (TID) refers to the time elapsed between when a traffic incident occurs and when it is resolved.
+This encompasses the entirety of the incident management process, from the moment of the incident's occurrence to the final resolution, including detection, response, recovery, and site clearance times.

+Predicting Traffic Incident Duration accurately is of paramount importance for several reasons:

+1. **Enhanced Traffic Management**: Accurate predictions of incident durations allow traffic management centers to make informed decisions about deploying resources and managing traffic disruptions.

+2. **Improved Incident Response**: Predicting the duration of traffic incidents enables emergency services and first responders to better plan their operations, potentially reducing the incident's overall duration.

+3. **Informed Travelers**: Travelers can be provided with better information regarding expected delays and alternative routes, thus mitigating the impact of incidents on their travel plans.

+However, TID prediction is inherently challenging due to the uncertain nature of traffic incidents.
+Factors influencing TID include incident characteristics (type, severity, location), environmental conditions (time of day, weather), and response attributes (response time, recovery strategy).

+In this context, machine learning and probabilistic graphical models such as Bayesian Networks can play a significant role in effectively modeling and predicting TID by handling uncertainty and capturing complex relationships among influencing factors.

 # Traffic Incident Duration Prediction using Bayesian Networks

 This README outlines how to use Bayesian Networks (BN) for predicting Traffic Incident Duration (TID).